mmport80/JavascriptFinanceBook/manuscript/chapter03.md

 ##Try

-1) Tweak the map above to multiply each element by two instead of squaring, then figure out how to make it more declarative.
+1) Tweak the map above to multiply each element by two instead of squaring, then figure out how to make it declarative.
 I.e. filtering before or after the map should result in doubling the odd numbers, e.g. `>> [2,6,10,14]`.

 2) Add a filter to the previous chapter's map which results in weekly and monthly data rather than daily.